ankrh/BPM-Matlab/README.md

 #### Invoking the solver
 `P = FD_BPM(P);`
 This calls the actual simulation tool.

+During the simulation, the display will be updated according to `P.updates`.
+Optionally, the figure will be saved to a video, check Example6.m on how to do that.

 ### Compilation
 The folder includes all the executables necessary, so you don't need to compile anything.
 If, however, you want to change the routine in either the FD-BPM.c source code located in the folder "src", you will need to recompile the respective mex-files.
 Check out the source-file on how to do so.